Tobias Colding

 Tobias Holck Colding (born 1963) is a Danish mathematician working on geometric analysis, and low-dimensional topology.
-He is the great grandchild of Ludwig August Colding.
+He is the great-grandchild of Ludwig August Colding.

 Biography

 He was born in Copenhagen, Denmark, to Torben Holck Colding and Benedicte Holck Colding.
 He received his Ph.D. in mathematics in 1992 at the University of Pennsylvania under Chris Croke.
 Since 2005 Colding has been a professor of mathematics at MIT.
 He was on the faculty at the Courant Institute of New York University in various positions from 1992 to 2008.
 He has also been a visiting professor at MIT (2000–01) and at Princeton University (2001–02) and a postdoctoral fellow at MSRI (1993–94).
-Colding lives in Cambridge, MA, with his wife and three children.
+Colding lives in Cambridge, Massachusetts, with his wife and three children.

 Work

 In the early stage of his career, Colding did impressive work on manifolds with bounds on Ricci curvature.
 In 1995 he presented this work at the Geometry Festival.
 He began working with Jeff Cheeger while at NYU.
 He gave a 45-minute invited address to the ICM on this work in 1998 in Berlin.
 He began coauthoring with William P. Minicozzi at this time: first on harmonic functions, later on minimal surfaces, and now on mean curvature flow.